in Morocco:

 Ouzoud Waterfalls: Where Water Meets Light

-If you’d like to fully experience these magnificent falls, consider booking a guided day trip to Cascades d’Ouzoud — a well-organised excursion from Marrakech that lets you enjoy the falls, the wildlife, and the scenery at a relaxed pace.
+Most visitors come primarily for the spectacular waterfalls and lush surroundings — the sunset here is a beautiful bonus rather than the main event.
+If you’d like to fully experience these falls, consider booking a guided day trip from Marrakech — a well-organised excursion that lets you enjoy the falls, the wildlife, and the scenery at a relaxed pace.

 Use a tripod with a slow shutter speed (1–4 seconds) to render the water as silky, flowing forms.
 ND filters help manage bright conditions.
 Spring visits offer peak water flow and wildflower surroundings.